Incentive-compatible public transportation fares with random inspection: Baseline model

-An important measure, for our purposes, is the density function that tells the mass of passengers that wants to pass through a point $a$ (that is, passengers who start at or before $a$ and leave at or after $a$).
-This function, $d^{pass}$, can therefore be defined by:
+An important object for our purposes is the density of passengers who pass through a point $a$ on their trip.
+For each $a\in(0,1)$, define

-The first part consists of all passengers who depart from some point in $[0,a]$ and go to some point in $[a,1]$.
-The second part consists of all passengers who depart from some point in $[a,1]$ and go to some point in $[0,a]$.
+The first term is the mass of passengers traveling from the left of $a$ to the right of $a$, and the second term is the mass traveling in the opposite direction.
+We assume throughout that $d^{pass}(a)>0$ for every $a\in(0,1)$.

+To reduce fare evasion, the transportation authority has a mass $\lambda^{total}$ of inspectors and distributes them along the line.
+Without loss of generality, we normalize this mass to unity, that is, $\lambda^{total}=1$, so that the inspector allocation can be represented by a density $\lambda\left(a\right)$.

+A mass $\lambda(a)$ of inspectors at point $a$ generates inspections as a Poisson process with aggregate rate $\phi(\lambda(a))$ per unit length, where $\phi$ is monotonically increasing, differentiable, and concave; each inspection event selects one passenger uniformly at random from the $d^{pass}(a)$ passengers passing through~$a$.
+Concavity of $\phi$ captures diminishing returns from concentrating inspectors at one location.
+Since passengers' trips start and end in $(0,1)$, every feasible trip is contained in a compact subinterval of $(0,1)$.
+We also assume that, for every compact interval $I\subset(0,1)$, the function $a\mapsto \phi(\lambda(a))/d^{pass}(a)$ is integrable on $I$.
+This condition simply rules out infinite expected inspection exposure on any feasible trip.

-There is a \textbf{pricing scheme} $p$ for every pair of origin and destination.
-Any tickets can be purchased at every point of departure, at a price $p\left(x,y\right)$, where $x$ is the origin and $y$ the destination.\footnote{This includes the possibility that tickets can be purchased via mobile phones or in the train.}
+There is a \textbf{pricing scheme} $p:[0,1]^2\to\mathbb{R}_+$ for every pair of origin and destination.
+Any ticket can be purchased at every point of departure, at a price $p\left(x,y\right)$, where $x$ is the origin and $y$ the destination.\footnote{This includes the possibility that tickets can be purchased via mobile phones, in the train, or that previously purchased tickets are ``validated'' for use at any time inside of the bus or subway.}